Got a bone to pick?

 - Farm

-My expertise extends beyond opinions; I assist clients in refining policy wordings to ensure clarity and compliance, draft reservation of rights and denial letters, and robustly defend insurers in coverage litigation.
+Our expertise extends beyond opinions.
+We assist clients in refining policy wordings to ensure clarity and compliance, draft reservation of rights and denial letters, and robustly defend insurers in coverage litigation.
 Each service is delivered with meticulous attention to detail and a strategic approach tailored to the specific needs of the client.